 Work with the TLC—when we have opportunities available, they are listed below.

+The Tasmanian Land Conservancy is seeking a Science and Planning Manager to lead the TLC Science and Planning Team to support the organisation to achieve its vision for Tasmania to be a global leader in nature conservation.
 This is a fantastic opportunity to join an organisation that offers a supportive and welcoming working environment and to contribute to nature conservation in Tasmania.

 The Tasmanian Land Conservancy (TLC) is a not-for-profit, non-government, registered environmental organisation.
 Since its inception in 2001, the organisation has grown to be one of the largest private land holders in Tasmania.
 It has an annual income of more than $2m from public fundraising campaigns, grants and conservation business opportunities and employs 22 staff across the organisation.
 At the TLC we pride ourselves on our collaborative, outcome-focused workplace, and we respect and acknowledge the diversity of people, culture and communities.
 The TLC seeks new ways to achieve conservation that values nature and the economic, cultural and social benefits it provides us all.